DashbearApp/react-typescript-package-eslint-github-actions/README.md

 **Local build, run, test** configurations are included for `.vscode` using `launch.json` options for `yarn:start` events.

-Packages are designed for development as **UI components** and contain base theme layout support for [@chakra-ui/react]().
-This behavior can be easily customized in your fork by removing related packages and [theme](theme/) folder.
+Packages are designed for development as **UI components** and contain base theme layout support for [@chakra-ui/react](https://chakra-ui.com/docs/getting-started).
+This behavior can be easily customized in your fork by removing related packages and [theme](theme/) folder. `GraphQL` flavored resolvers are provided using packages mentioned below and can optionally be removed for other libraries.

 * Github Actions
    * Workflow: `Build Test on Node 10x-15x`